enNaDev/color-game/README.md

-# Color Guessing Game.
+## Color Guessing Game.
+Try to guess what color is the given RGB!
-# See the color given in RGB and try to guess which it's the right one!

 ### Live demo: https://ennadev.github.io/color-game/